GUILD OF INTERNATIONAL

 Over £545m of songwriting and publishing royalties were paid to PRSforMusic songwriter,

-composer and publisher members in 2010.
-For the first time PRSforMusic's revenue
+composer and publisher members.
+For the first time PRSforMusic's revenue has topped

-has topped £600 million, which is an amazing achievement.
-PRSforMusicís record
+£600 million, which is an amazing achievement.
+PRSforMusicís record results have

-2011 distribution totalled just over £91million.
-In total the PRSforMusic
+totalled just over £91million.
+In total the PRSforMusic July 2011 distribution

-July 2011 distribution contained more than 2,274 separate usage sources,
+contained more than 2,274 separate usage sources, generating 126million transactions.

 PRSforMusic October 2011 royalty distribution totalled just over £127 million